 Phew!
 I just took an hour and loaded up on antacids, aspirin, and liquid courage.
-So, I will now attempt to write the thesis sentence yet again: President-elect Trump was right.
-Shit, I’ll be right back, writing that turns me into a wretched dog, and it’s coming up yet again….
+So I will now attempt to write the thesis sentence yet again: President-elect Trump was right.
+Shit, I’ll be right back.
+Writing that turns me into a wretched dog, and it’s coming up yet again . . .

 “Don’t shoot me, I’m only the piano player,” and I did not write this song.
-In fact, I am not alone in the belief that “The electoral college is a disaster for a democracy,”1 which is a verbatim quote direct from President-elect Trump himself.
-Just like his statements about the draining the swamp, building the wall, appointing a special prosecutor to jail citizen Hillary Clinton, Making America Great Again, ad infinitum, he’s backed off of that statement.
-The hypocrisy naturally makes me ill, but more troubling than that, it simply makes me sad.
+In fact, I am not alone in the belief that the “electoral college is a disaster for a democracy,”1 a quote direct from President-elect Trump himself.
+Just like his statements about draining the swamp, building the wall, appointing a special prosecutor to jail citizen Hillary Clinton, making America great again, ad infinitum, he’s backed off that statement.
+The hypocrisy naturally makes me ill, but, more troubling than that, it simply makes me sad.

-Many history books will tell you that the Electoral College was devised by the founders because they feared that the electorate was too ill-informed to make the decision themselves.
+Many history books will tell you that the Electoral College was devised by the founders because they feared that the electorate was too ill informed to make the decision themselves.
 But there’s plenty of evidence to show that protecting the institution of slavery—and not a fear of low-information voters—motivated the decision.

 As Amar points out, Northern politician James Wilson made the case during the Constitutional Convention for directly electing the president.
-But Southern slave-owner and future president James Madison shot down Wilson’s idea on the grounds that southern states “could have no influence in the election on the score of Negroes.”
+But Southern slave owner and future president James Madison shot down Wilson’s idea on the grounds that Southern states “could have no influence in the election on the score of Negroes.”

-Madison was referring the infamous “three-fifths compromise,” which allowed the South to count each black slave as three-fifths of a person for determining how much representation that state got in the nation’s capital.
+Madison was referring to the infamous “three-fifths compromise,” which allowed the South to count each black slave as three-fifths of a person for determining how much representation that state got in the nation’s capital.
 If the president was directly elected by voters—a category that was limited at that time to white property-owning men—then the South would have less say in electing the president.
-Only by relying on the Electoral College, with its electors allocated using the skewed math of the three-fifths compromise, could the south maintain a strong voice in selecting the president and protect their interests.
+Only by relying on the Electoral College, with its electors allocated using the skewed math of the three-fifths compromise, could the South maintain a strong voice in selecting the president and protecting their interests.
 That’s why, as Amar writes, the Electoral College “was an integral part of the odious pro-slavery three-fifths compromise.”

-God better bless America because we are doomed unless We The People make her change her ways….
+God better bless America, because we are doomed unless We the People make her change her ways . . .

 4“History’s Unmarked Grave of Discarded Lies.”
 George W. Bush’s Presidential Speech to Joint Session of Congress, September 21, 2001.
 Fordham University website.
 21 September 2001.
 Web 30 December 2016.